grafana/loki/docs/clients/promtail/README.md

 Once Promtail has a set of targets (i.e., things to read from, like files) and all labels are set correctly, it will start tailing (continuously reading) the logs from targets.
-Once enough data is read into memory, it is flushed as a single batch to Loki.
+Once enough data is read into memory or after a configurable timeout, it is flushed as a single batch to Loki.

 As Promtail reads data from sources (files and systemd journal, if configured), it will track the last offset it read in a positions file.
 By default, the